interviewnotes/interviewnotes.github.io/system-design/tiny-url.md

 > compared to Random  approach, this will return the same value for the same long-url.

-> same issues as 1st
+> same issues as Random approach

 #### Counter
 Generate a number from a sequence and encode it to a 7 character string.

 1. Single host: A single host can keep a counter that can be atomically incremented.
 This host can be a database or a ZooKeeper node.

 > host is a single point of failure.

 > can become a bottleneck if there are too many total requests.

 2. Distributed counter: Multiple hosts can have its own counter.
 The pattern of numbers can be unique to each host.
 Say, we have 64 hosts - the first 6 bits of the number can represent the host id, next 32-bits can be the counter, final 4 bits can be random.

 > adding/removing hosts is complex.

 > with only 4 random bits, the chances of collision within the same host is high.
 Increasing this size can help.

 3. Range-based counter: Maintain ranges of numbers in a highly available service, such as a ZooKeeper node.
 Ranges can be 0-1000000, 1000001-2000000, etc. For a billion numbers, there will be 1K ranges.
 A tiny-url service will check-out a range from the node.
 The service will use that range as its counter range.
 Any new tiny-url service will check-out the next available range.

 > additional dependency on ZooKeeper like service.

 > the output is predictable.
 Add some random bits to provide some obfuscation.